 Can we expect that background screening, due diligence and risk-management professionals will make cooperation with Russian companies more transparent and safe?

-Let’s play that I’m the Delphi oracle (who also was said to be “not quite good in Greek grammar”) and listen to my answers.
+Let’s play that I’m the Delphi oracle – he was said to be not quite good with Greek grammar, just like me – and listen to my predictions.

 Aging of illegal databases and decrease of small-sized background screening companies.
 As you have probably seen in my previous blog posts, there are several illegal databases available at the black market and torrents of Russian Federation.
 Until 2008-2009 these databases (also known as Cronos databases) were widely used by small and mid-sized market players in background screening processes.
 It is obvious that without regular update these databases are aging every day.
-If it was acceptable for regular customer to buy 2007 expired information during 2008-2010, in 2011 it won’t work.
-At the same time I can’t decline that these illegal databases will be extremely helpful in enhanced due diligence projects mostly related with origin of capital.
-Being offline source these databases can’t be edited by politician or businessmen’s wish.
+If it was acceptable for regular customer to buy 2007 expired information during 2008-2010, in 2011 this won’t work.
+At the same time I can’t deny that these illegal databases are extremely helpful in enhanced due diligence projects mostly related with origin of capital investigations.
+Businesmen and politicians can’t manipulate (edit) data in these databases.
 Anyway, Russian companies relying on illegal offline databases will be forced to search for a new source.
 Will they find free of charge databases?
 I doubt.

 Rising of legal background screening.
 I know that most of my readers are skeptical and hardly believe that in a short period Russian business will become more transparent and legal but in my opinion this exact market has a strong potential of legal growth in nearest future.
 I think that during 2011 we will see the rise of innovating companies who will use only legal procedures in background screening projects.
 Doing my part in 2011 I’ll try to show simplest methods of legal gathering of information on my blog.

 I wish you all the best and good luck in 2011!